googleapis/sdk-platform-java/library_generation/README.md

 - Python (3.11.6 or above)

 ## Prerequisite
-In order to generate a version for each library,
+In order to generate a version for each library, a versions.txt has to exist in `repository_path`.
+Please refer to [Repository path](#repository-path--repositorypath---optional) for more information.

 ## Parameters to generate a repository using `generate_repo.py`